Skip to content

 These instructions require that the vehicle has a Power Module (PM), or other hardware that can measure the battery voltage and (optionally) the current.

-This tuning is not needed for Smart/MAVLink Batteries.
+This tuning is not needed for Smart/MAVLink Batteries: batteries that can supply a reliable indication of remaining charge.

 Overview